 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-This is a loan and you will pay the money back.
+The most likely form of financial assistance will be in the form of a loan, which will require repayment.
 Advanced pay repayment will be automatically withdrawn from your monthly pay.

-Prices in Puerto Rico are slightly higher than in most continental states because of the cost of importing goods.
+Prices in Puerto Rico are slightly higher than in most States because of the cost of importing goods.
 Local produce, meats, and bakery products are similar in price to those in the mainland.
-There is no sales tax in PR.
-Quality standards are the same since the US Dept of Agriculture oversees and approves products sold in stores.
+There is an 11.5% sales tax in PR.
+Quality standards are the same since the U.S. Department of Agriculture (USDA) oversees and approves products sold in stores.

 The cost of housing compares with many larger cities in the east coast.
-If you are willing to travel over 20 miles you might find lower housing costs.
-Government liability car insurance is now mandatory in P.R.
+If you are willing to travel over 20 miles, you might find lower housing costs.
+Government liability car insurance is mandatory in PR.
 The cost is $99.00 per year covering $3,000 in property damage.
 The cost of commercial vehicle insurance is more expensive than most states.

-Soldiers and some DOD civilians who assigned to Puerto Rico are entitled to a 11.5% COLA.
+Soldiers and some DoD civilians assigned to Puerto Rico are entitled to a 11.5% COLA.
 (Military rates vary from civilian).

 Please be aware that at the present time there is no laundromat in Ft Buchanan.
 The local economy can be used for such purposes until your household goods arrive.